 - “The more; the merrier” is not a good approach for conducting a PFMEA.
 Instead of having a larger team involved in the event just in case certain team members might be needed, invite only the core team, and have others as “experts on call”.
 When the team runs into an issue, highlight the cell by color to identify who needs to answer the question.
 Then bring in each expert as needed, and review the questions for them all at once.

 - Before the PFMEA session begins, enter the failure mode and process steps into the form, so the team doesn’t waste time watching the facilitator fill it out on the screen.
+Where do you get the failure modes?
+One suggestion is to schedule time with the team to brainstorm these failures using sticky notes and a whiteboard, then between meetings, enter them into the form.

 - Don’t let the team get hung up on one point differences in scores.
 Instead, consider flipping a coin, have someone make the tie-breaker decision, vote using majority rules with the team members, or always select the highest score (round up).